Skip to main content

 The 5-Minute Protocol

-Here's the protocol I've used for two years that works: set a timer for 5 minutes.
+Here's a simple protocol that tends to work well: set a timer for five minutes.
 Open your chosen game.
 Play until the timer goes off.
 Stop and return to work, regardless of where you are in the game.
-The artificial endpoint is important because it prevents "just one more round" from extending a 5-minute break into 20.
+The artificial endpoint is important because it prevents "just one more round" from extending a five-minute break into twenty.

 What to Avoid

-Avoid games that require sustained engagement to be satisfying — RPGs, strategy games, games with save states.
-These are great for dedicated gaming time; they're terrible for work breaks because they create commitment.
+Avoid games that require sustained engagement to be satisfying, like role-playing games, strategy games, anything with save states.
+These are great for dedicated gaming time.
+They're terrible for work breaks because they create commitment.
 You either can't stop mid-session (frustrating) or you lose progress (also frustrating).

-Avoid games that connect to social features or work-adjacent content (LinkedIn games, email-based games).
+Avoid games that connect to social features or work-adjacent content.
 The goal of the break is cognitive context switch.
 Games that reference work contexts defeat the purpose.

 The Game Rotation

 Don't play the same game every break.
-Variety is part of what makes breaks effective — each game exercises different cognitive skills, and the variety prevents the habituation that makes any single activity less engaging over time.
-Keep 3-4 games in rotation and cycle through them.
+Variety is part of what makes breaks effective.
+Each game exercises different cognitive skills, and the variety prevents the habituation that makes any single activity less engaging over time.
+Keep three or four games in rotation and cycle through them.
+Pair a visual game (Bubble Pop, Star Catcher) with a verbal game (Word Scramble) and a memory game (Color Match), and you'll cover most of the territory you need.

 After the Break: The Transition